linuxstb/pidvbip/README.md

 Usage
 -----

-To run pidvbip you just need to start it with the hostname and port of your tvheadend server.  e.g.
+There are three ways for pidvbip to locate the tvheadend server:

+1) Using avahi.
+To do this you need to ensure that tvheadend is compiled with avahi support and avahi-daemon is running on both the machine running tvheadend and the Pi running pidvbip.

+2) Via the config file /boot/pidvbip.txt If avahi fails to locate a server, pidvbip will look in this file.
+The first line of this file must contain the hostname and port, separated by a space.

-./pidvbip mypc 9982
+3) Via the command line - e.g. ./pidvbip mypc 9982

-By default it will tune to the first channel in your channel list and start playing.
-You can optionally specify a channel number as a third parameter to skip directly to that channel.
+As soon as pidvbip starts it will connect to tvheadend, download the channel list and all EPG data, and then tune to the first channel in your channel list and start playing.

+You can optionally specify a channel number as a third parameter to skip directly to that channel (only when also specifying the host and port on the command-line).

-Once running, the following actions are possible:
+Once running, the following keys are mapped to actions:

     'q' - quit
     '0' to '9' - direct channel number entry